NicholasMoser/Naruto-GNT-Modding/gnt4/docs/guides/hold_start_to_pause.md

 60000000 00000000
 ```

-Last, we need to modify the P1 in the new String with P2, P3, and P4 respectively for each player.
+We also need to modify the P1 in the new String with P2, P3, and P4 respectively for each player.

 ```asm
   li r0, 0x3420